AequilibraE/QAequilibraE/docs/source/development/softwaredevelopment.rst

   * Documentation building test

 * If the tests pass, then a manual pull request can be approved to merge into main
-* The master branch is protected and therefore can only be written to after the code has been reviewed and approved
+* The main branch is protected and therefore can only be written to after the code has been reviewed and approved
 * No individual has the privileges to push to the main branch

 Release versions